Castor Farming in Kenya: Top 5 Reasons to Start in 2025

 Timeline for Castor Crop Farming

-- Flowering: Castor plants usually start flowering around 2 to 4 months after planting, depending on environmental conditions.
-The flowering phase can last for several weeks.
+- Flowering: 2 to 4 months after planting, lasting several weeks.

 Cost Evaluation of Castor Farming